smilies-polito/PhysiSandS/README.md

 python quantitative_test_second.py /path/to/your/output/folder/
 ```

-### Computational Times comparison
+### Computational Time Comparison
-To save an image comparing the different execution times of continuous simulations and simulations with multiple stops and restarts, navigate to the helpers/plots folder and execute the time_plot.py script.
-Provide both JSON files containing the outputs of the quantitative tests and specify the output folder as follows.
+To generate images illustrating the CPU time overhead introduced by the Start & Stop add-on in the two quantitative tests, run the `time_plot.py` script.
+Pass as arguments the JSON files generated during the tests.
 ```bash
 cd ../helpers/plots
 python time_plot.py /path/to/your/quantitative_test.json /path/to/your/quantitative_test_second.json /path/to/your/output/folder/